benwagle/JavaMultiThreading/README.md

-In the Desktop folder, usernames.html was the firt thing I wrote while learning javascript.
+In the Desktop folder, usernames.html was the first thing I wrote while learning Javascript.
 I wanted to see if I could use an array to keep track of usernames and passwords.
-I did not try to save the array to a file after each run, but just wanted to see what I could do with my initial lessons of javascript.
+I did not try to save the array to a file after each run, but just wanted to see what I could do with my initial lessons of Javascript.